telliott99/SimpleView/SimpleView.md

 You will get the second line after you push the button in the running app.

-Our first question at this point is:  how to handle an IBAction in MyView?
+Our question at this point is:  how to handle an IBAction in MyView?
 Xcode will not allow connection of the button in IB to the Custom View even if the function code is in **MyView.swift**.

-We can get "key events" by doing this:
+We can get "key events" in the view by doing this:

 ```css
 override var acceptsFirstResponder: Bool { return true }